searchstax/searchstudio-ux-samples/README.md

 ![Searchstax](./images/banner.png)
-# SearchStudio-UX-Samples
+# SiteSearch-UX-Samples

-This repository contains the code examples for the Searchstudio UX libraries.
+This repository contains the code examples for the Site Search UX libraries.

 # Installation